microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_Azure_Monitor/challenges/00_challenge.md

 ## Task 1: Explore and ensure successful deployment

 - Go to the Azure Portal and navigate to the resource group `rg-microhack`.
 Look at the resources that have been deployed and think about possbile monitoring scenarios:
+    - What kind of resources have been deployed (IaaS, PaaS)?
     - How would you monitor the resources?
-    - What are the different types of Azure resources (IaaS, PaaS etc.)?
     - What kind of logs and metrics have you in mind to monitor?
 - Ensure Application Gateway `appgw-microhack` and respective Backend Pool respond to port `80` (you should see the nginx welcome page).
 Use the public IP address of the Application Gateway to test it.
 - Ensure Virtual Machine `vm-windows` responds to port `80`.
 (Private IP only - use the Bastion Host to test it)